Updated November 12th, 2020

 – Mirage (Casino Royale and Harrah’s)

-– Caesars Palace (The Quad, The Linq, and the Flamingo).
+– Caesars Palace (The Linq and the Flamingo).

 – Bellagio (Paris, Bally’s Planet Hollywood, Cosmopolitan, Aria, Vdara and other City Center attractions)